function-gallery/function-template/README.md

 dFn(ordId) to load in an onchain gzipped script, or dFn('my_local_script.js', 1) to test a local compressed script

 ## TESTNET

 You can now test your files on Bitcoin testnet.
 You can get testnet BTC here: [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/)

-See index_testnet.html
+Easiest way to inscribe on the testnet is [https://testnet.unisat.io/inscribe](https://testnet.unisat.io/inscribe)

-Simple add ?&test=1 to your url to switch to testnet urls
+Simply add ?&test=1 to your url to switch to testnet urls See index_testnet.html for example

 - testnet seed
   b474498d1fab6e07be9543c3bdc8f4403fe871c9750bc887195ca57735c7159bi0